phannhat17/2D-bin-packing-problem/README.md

 | Nguyen Huu Duan | 20214951   | duan.nh214951@sis.hust.edu.vn |

 **Please refer to our [full report](./Report_FundamentalsofOptimization_IT3052E.pdf) for a detailed description of our problem modeling process, data generation methods, results, and additional information.**

+## Problem
+`K` trucks `1, 2, ..., K` are available for transporting `N` packages `1, 2, ..., N`.
+Each truck `k` has the container size of `Wk x Hk`.
+The dimensions of each package `i` are `wi x hi`.
+Packages that are placed in the same container must not overlap.
+Assume that the number K can be large, leading to a great number of trucks that are not being used. `Ck` represents the cost of using truck `k`.
+Find a solution that loads all the packages into those given trucks such that **the total cost of trucks used is minimal**.

+*Throughout our mini-project, some concepts are also being used instead of trucks (bins, cars) and packages (items)*

+The input data format and how we generated them can be found [here](./input_data/README.md)

+Usage can be found [here](./USAGE.md)

 ## Folder structure
 ```